NBA Rumors: L.A. Lakers Reveal Main Reason Why Talks With Coach Tyronn Lue Ended, Per Bill Simmons

-When Luke Walton was fired, Tyronn Lue immediately became the top favorite to become the new Los Angeles Lakers’ head coach.
-That’s hardly a surprise since Lue was the head coach of Lakers superstar LeBron James in Cleveland where they made three consecutive trips to the NBA Finals and won an NBA championship title.
+When Luke Walton was fired from the Los Angeles Lakers, Tyronn Lue immediately became the favorite to become the new head coach.
+That’s hardly a surprise since Lue was the head coach of Lakers superstar LeBron James in Cleveland where they made three consecutive trips to the NBA Finals and won an NBA title.
 Unfortunately, Lue and the Lakers failed to reach a contract agreement as the 42-year-old mentor reportedly wanted a better deal than what Los Angeles initially offered.

 On Twitter, Dave McMenamin of ESPN reported that the Lakers offered Tyronn Lue a three-year, $18 million contract to be their next head coach.
 However, Lue and his camp demanded a five-year deal “with salary commensurate with championship resume.”
 On the latest episode of The Bill Simmons Podcast, Bill Simmons of The Ringer revealed that Lue’s relationship with soon-to-be free agent Kyrie Irving also served as one of the major reasons why he and the Lakers decided to go in different directions.